Skip to Main Content

 • 435-723-5600

-• This event is held on the second Tuesday of every month from 6:30pm to 8:30pm at the New Hope Crisis Center.
-It is open to Box Elder county residents and is first-come, first served.
-Call to check for scheduling changes.
+• This event is held on the second Wednesday of every month from 6:30pm to 8:30pm at the New Hope Crisis Center.
+It is advisable to call beforehand to set up an appointment.
 Spanish-speakers are available.

 Tuesday Night Bar (Park City)